ecamo19/project_machine_learning_cancer_cells/README.md

-# Project:Cancer cell detection using machine learning techniques
+# Project: Cancer cell detection using machine learning techniques

 This project was developed for the Image Analysis from the Computing science department at Virgiania Commonwealth University